 “Huawei and ZTE devices may pose an unacceptable risk to Department's personnel, information and mission,” Pentagon spokesman Maj.
 Dave Eastburn said in a statement.
 “In light of this information, it was not prudent for the Department's exchanges to continue selling them to DoD personnel.”

 The Pentagon declined to provide the technical details of potential threats.

-The order to halt the sale of Huawei and ZTE phones and remove them from the military exchanges was given last Friday, the Pentagon said.
+The order to halt the sale of Huawei and ZTE phones and remove them from the military exchanges was given last week, the Pentagon said.
 Mobile Internet modems and other wireless products are also included in the ban.
-The order was reported earlier by Stars and Stripes and the Wall Street Journal Wednesday.
+The order was reported earlier Wednesday by Stars and Stripes and the Wall Street Journal.

 The order doesn't prevent service members from using the devices outright or from bringing them to work.
-But the Pentagon said that, “Service members should be mindful of the security risks posed by the use of Huawei devices, regardless of where they were purchased.”
+But, the Pentagon said, “Service members should be mindful of the security risks posed by the use of Huawei devices, regardless of where they were purchased.”

-ZTE and Huawei did not immediately respond to requests for comment.
+ZTE did not respond to requests for comment.